chadi-aebi/DMML2021_Rolex/README.md

 # DMML2021_Rolex

+In the Notebook ["Notebook_Rolex.ipynb"](https://github.com/chadi-aebi/DMML2021_Rolex/blob/main/code/Notebook_Rolex.ipynb) we will proceed as follows:

+First we prepare the notebook by importing essential methods and components for text analytics.
+Then we will start with some preparations such as building a tokenizer with different possible features to apply this later in the classification.

+Subsequently, we start the text analytics divided by the different classifiers starting with a baseline calculation.
+Each classifier section starts with a classification without any data preprocessing or other features.
+Then we tune the hyperparameters for the classifier to find the best parameters.
+After that, we train models that also implement the preprocessing of data, we try word embeddings and in the end we try out dimensionality reduction and standardisation.

+The notebook has the following chapters:

+*   0.1.
+Preparation to start working - impor necessary methods etc.
+*   0.2.
+Further preparation for classification

+1. Baseline calculation
+2. Logistic Regression
+3.     kNN Classifier
+4. Decision Tree
+5. Random Forests
+6. Linear Support Vector Classification

 |       | Logistic regression |      kNN   |  Decision Tree  |     Random Forests | Linear SVC   |
 | ----------- | ----------- | ----------- | ----------- | -----------   | ----------- |